normful/portable-dotfiles/README.md

 ## Requirements

-A Debian-based (or Ubuntu-based) distribution.
+A Debian-based (or Ubuntu-based) operating system.

 ## Usage